 “A skinnier tie just feels of-the-moment right now.
 It’s not too mainstream and not too traditional.
 And there’s less material, so there’s less potential for a color or pattern to feel garish or offensive.
 Plus, the way people dress is cyclical.
 What’s rebellion and what’s conformity flip back and forth.
 For a long time, rebellion was a t-shirt and a trucker hat.
 Then, suddenly that mess became conformity, and dressing up a little bit became a way to differentiate yourself… So right now, a well-tailored suit and skinny tie is cool.
 Right now, that’s the mark of an individual”. – Scott Steinberg, Designer, Band of Outsiders

 This quote could easily stand as a mission statement for this site, on a couple of levels.
 First, thin ties are definitely In.
 I think they’re more versatile, more tasteful and more comfortable to wear in general.
-If you want to wear a tie to work, a thinner tie is almost always the best bet in Silicon Valley.
-Second: wearing a tie AT ALL is a huge expression of rebellion in SV.
-The situation could not be more flipped to one side of the coin than it is around here.
+If you want to wear a tie to work, a thinner tie is almost always the best bet in Silicon Valley or in Redmond/Seattle.
+Second: wearing a tie AT ALL is a huge expression of rebellion in all these places.
+The situation could not be more flipped to the wrong side of the coin.
 What can be cooler than doing that?
 You can even wear a skinny tie with a pair of jeans!
 (I do this all the time.)
-In some ways, particularly this one, the SV is much more provincial than many would believe.
+In some ways, particularly this one, tech is more provincial than many would believe.
 Why do tech people insist on looking like rubes?

 Going Outside the Box